 - Ability to synthesize multi-disciplinary information and develop problem solving strategies using integrative approaches and systems thinking.

-There will be three sessions of courses each weekday:
+There will be two or three sessions of courses each weekday:

 10:00-12:00, 13:00-15:00 and 16:00-18:00 hours.